teauxfu/brdsa.github.io/README.md

 - (opinion) it's easier to develop. the tooling is nice. the docs are nice. cons
 - it's time consuming to make the initial change
-- it uses some file extensions that might be offputting for folks that want to contribute
+- Svelte uses some file extensions that might be offputting for folks that want to contribute
 - SvelteKit itself has an opinionated project structure that may be divisive
 - Jekyll was designed specifically for static site generation, Svelte was not
-- Svelte is more niche
+- Svelte is more niche. however, once things are set up it's easy to copy/paste styles from existing pages

+## On approval

+If the proposal proceeds, we should schedule a day where I give a little walkthrough of the project to whoever is interested so we can see where additional documentaion might be needed, and to provide additional opportunity for input.
+That'll make it easier for other folks to contribute if they want to.

+Some of the copy has also been slightly changed.
+We should talk about that too and get feedback on site language.

 ## Technical details